xxcordeau/TIL/README.md

- up approvals for your project, approvals will not
+ for your project, approvals will not